112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ### B. Customs and Manners

 <div id="35"><em>35.
 “The French do things different than we do.
-That's what I don't like.”</em></div>
+That’s what I don’t like.”</em></div>

 It is always something of a shock when you ran into different ways of talking, eating, doing things.
 But what is different is not always inferior; “different” does not mean “worse”.
 There is more than one way of skinning a cat.

 The story is told of an American soldier who saw some Chinese putting rice on the graves in a Chungking cemetery.
-“That doesn't make sense”, said the American with a smile.
+“That doesn’t make sense”, said the American with a smile.
 “When do you expect the dead to eat the rice?”

 “When your dead return to smell your flowers”, was the answer.